 Do you have questions on how to use some of the great features offered through Internet, TV or Phone?
 Check out these great videos to help!
 Click here to view how-to videos.

-LaValle Telephone Cooperative provides a savings under the Lifeline Program to customers who are eligible.
-Click here to learn about our Low-Income Assistance program.
+LaValle Telephone Cooperative provides a savings under the Lifeline Program and the Affordable Connectivity Program to customers who are eligible.
+Click here to learn about our Low-Income Assistance programs.

 Scholarships & Donations